The success of the “Call of Cthulhu” role-playing game likely

 Lovecraftian monsters.
 The more points a word scores, the greater the chance of failing a

-“Sanity Check”; fail five times and a player loses the game, while the first to 100
+“Sanity Check”; fail five times and a player is eliminated, while the first to 100

 (Purchase from Amazon.com.)

-- A co-operative game that is themed after Lovecraft by way of Wolfgang Hohlbein’s series
+- A cooperative game that is themed after Lovecraft by way of Wolfgang Hohlbein’s series of

-of Cthulhu Mythos books.
-To some extent, this is a light version of Arkham Horror with
+Der Hexer von Salem books.
+This is like a light version of Arkham Horror with

 players moving around the town of Arkham, defeating creatures, attempting to close portals, and